-Plan to review previous Behind the Work films.
+Plan to review the Behind the Work film.
 Commit yourself to the work God has given you to do within the grand pattern.
 Your vision will become sharper and more focused.
 Additionally, implement the necessary steps to achieve the ultimate goal—eternal life.

 Vision is vital for every Christian pursuing the kingdom of God.
 Controversy, heresy, doubt, compromise, personal weaknesses, and impatience have caused individuals to lose sight of their calling.
 Storms of life can block our vision and our ability to move forward.
 We can seemingly be stalled or become stuck in a rut.
 True Christians must exercise vision beyond the numerous upsets and barriers in our path.